Ludvig Mylius-Erichsen: Early life, family and education

-Ludvig Mylius-Erichsen (15 January 1872 – 25 November 1907) was a Danish author, ethnologist, and explorer, from Ringkøbing.
-He was most notably an explorer of Greenland.

 Literary expedition

 With Count Harald Moltke and Knud Rasmussen Mylius-Erichsen formed the Danish Literary Expedition (1902–04) to West Greenland, and, in the early stages (1902), discovered, near Evighedsfjord, two ice-free mountain ranges.
 The party later proceeded to Cape York and lived for 10 months in native fashion with the Eskimo.
 The return journey of the expedition to Upernavik across the ice of Melville Bay was the first sledge crossing on record.

 Denmark expedition

 As commander of the Denmark Expedition (1906–08) Mylius-Erichsen undertook and carried out the task of exploring and charting the entire coastline of unknown northeast Greenland by three months' field work.
 The expedition made sledge journeys of more than 4000 miles (6,436 km), exceeding the record of any single Arctic force.
 The main travel, excluding duplications, of Johan Peter Koch was some 1250 miles (2011 km), and that of Mylius-Erichsen must have exceeded 1000 miles (1609 km).
 Their explorations showed that Robert Peary's chart of a coast trending southeast from Navy Cliff was radically incorrect.
 Instead the shore ran to the northeast, adding about 100,000 square miles (259,000 km^{2}) to Greenland and extending it about halfway from Navy Cliff—where the maps wrongly placed Greenland Sea—to Spitzbergen.
 Mylius-Erichsen's own exploration proved that Peary Channel did not exist.
 Two years later Ejnar Mikkelsen (1880–1971), leader of a new Danish Greenland expedition, assumed the channel existed until he found Mylius-Erichsen's report in a cairn at the head of Danmark Fjord, where Mylius-Erichsen had written emphatically that: